merlin-cs/Once4All/docs/source/evaluation.rst

 .. note::

-   All the following commands are executed in the docker container.
+   - **Environment**: All the following commands are executed in the docker container.
+   - **Randomness**: Due to the inherent randomness of fuzzing, the exact code coverage numbers may vary from those presented in the paper.
+However, ``once4all`` should consistently achieve the best performance among the evaluated fuzzers, demonstrating that the results are reproducible.
+   - **Omitted Tools**: Tools such as ``LaST`` and ``Fuzz4All`` are omitted from this evaluation because they require GPU resources or API keys to invoke LLMs.
+Furthermore, they do not outperform the tools included in this artifact.

 Usage
 ^^^^^